Greenup, Kentucky: Government

 The city of Greenup has a mayor–council form of government.
 The city's current mayor is Lundie Meadows.
 Its representative body is the city council, which has six members elected from single-member districts.

 Public safety

 Greenup is protected by its own police and fire departments.
 In addition, surrounding fire and police departments are in a mutual aid agreement with the city of Greenup.
-Also, the Greenup County Sheriff's Department offices are located in the Greenup County Courthouse in Downtown Greenup.
-Emergency medical service is provided by Greenup County Emergency Medical Services.
+Also, the Greenup County Sheriff's Department offices are located in the Greenup County Courthouse in downtown Greenup.
+Emergency medical service is provided by the Greenup County Ambulance Authority under an interlocal agreement with the East Greenup County Ambulance Tax District, of which Greenup is a member.